sdn-and-bgp

 Standard AS-PATH prepending is a well-known BGP path engineering method.
 BGP selects paths with the shortest AS path.
 Setting multiple AS entries to a prefix, announced to each of your transits, will affect inbound traffic flow.
 Community tagging – is a “work-in-progress” project due this year.
 Essentially, they can add custom-defined communities to the selected prefix.

-Transit providers can match these communities and re-announce them partially.
-Effectively, traffic engineering-inbound flow.
-Auto-shutdown of defective links – when NSI detects a failure on one of your transit, it can shut down the BGP session (via ssh access on your router), preventing announcements of your prefix via particular links.
+Transit providers can match these communities and partially re-announce them.
+Effectively, this is traffic engineering for inbound flow.
+Auto-shutdown of defective links—when NSI detects a failure on one of your transit, it can shut down the BGP session (via SSH access on your router), preventing announcements of your prefix via particular links.

 NSI route limiter